pramsey/pramsey.github.io/_posts/2014-02-04-introspection-double-shot.md

 My expectation is that the relative severity of bugs reported decreases as the time from initial release increases.
 Basically, people will always be finding bugs, but they will be for narrower and narrower user cases, data situations that come up extremely infrequently.

 [The bug](http://trac.osgeo.org/postgis/ticket/2556) Davy's team ran across broke my usual rules.
 It took quite a while for users to find and report, and yet was broad enough to affect moderately common use cases.
-However, is was also something the vast majority of PostGIS users would not run across: </p><ul><li>If you were using the Geography type, **and**</li><li>If you were storing polygons in your Geography column, **and**</li><li>If you queried your column with another Polygon, **and**</li><li>If the query polygon was fully contained in one of the column polygons, **then**</li><li>The distance reported between the polygons would be non-zero (when it should be zero!)</li></ul><p>It happens!
+However, is was also something the vast majority of PostGIS users would not run across:

+* If you were using the Geography type, **and**
+* If you were storing polygons in your Geography column, **and**
+* If you queried your column with another Polygon, **and**
+* If the query polygon was fully contained in one of the column polygons, **then**
+* The distance reported between the polygons would be non-zero (when it should be zero!)

+It happens!
 It happened to Davy's team, and it happened to other folks (the ones who originally filed [#2556](http://trac.osgeo.org/postgis/ticket/2556)) &mdash; I was actually working on the bug on the plane a couple weeks before.
 It was a tricky one to both find and to diagnose, because it was related to caching behaviour: you could not reproduce it using a query that returned a single record, it had to return more than one record.

 If I was prickly about the report from Davy: